EricNg314/Rent-All/README.md

 # Rent-All

-Project to all ow users to rent out to, or rent from other users thus,  in this project provider posts items to rent on the Rent-All website.
-User selects an item user wants to rent and for how long user wants to rent the item.
-Once an item has been rented, the item will not be available for rent to other users.
+Project to allow users to rent out and from other users on the Rent-All website.
+User selects an item they wants to rent and for how long user wants to rent the item.
+Once an item has been rented, the item's availability date will decrease until it's no longer available.

 This is ideal for people who need items for a short duration but do not want to purchase the items can now rent.